molinadavid/teslabox/README.md

 ![](https://cdn.teslarpi.com/assets/img/teslabox.gif)

 ## Prerequisites
-- Raspberry Pi 4 with at least 4GB of ram with case and fan
+- Raspberry Pi 4 with at least 4GB of ram with case and fan (Argon cases are *not* recommended)
 - Micro-SD card with at least 64GB of storage and card reader
 - USB-A to USB-C or USB-C to USB-C (all males) cable
 - Some form of WiFi access (preferably in-car)